 - Are data flows mapped and controlled (including vendor partners and subcontractors)?

-Integrity is non-negotiable in benefits-particularly when programs involve sensitive care and populations that may already be wary of how information is handled.
+Integrity is non-negotiable in benefits—especially when programs involve sensitive care and people who may already be wary of how their information is handled.

 How to measure DEI benefits impact without collecting sensitive data

-Many employers hesitate to evaluate DEI outcomes because protected class health data is sensitive and often not something an employer should attempt to collect.
+Many employers hesitate to evaluate DEI outcomes because protected class health data is sensitive—and often not something an employer should try to collect.
 But you can still measure whether benefits are equitable by using operational proxies that are already common in benefits administration.

 - Job class (hourly vs salaried)